-Leander previously served as Vice President, HR & General Counsel at a large Connecticut non-profit organization, developing an HR infrastructure and assisting the organization in navigating various corporate, real estate, contractual, and employment issues to successful results.
+Leander previously served as Vice President, HR & General Counsel at Girl Scouts of Connecticut, developing an HR infrastructure and assisting the organization in navigating various corporate, real estate, contractual, and employment issues to successful results.
 Leander has conducted numerous professional development workshops for private and public sector clients on topics such as sexual harassment, bullying, special education, disability discrimination, and confidentiality issues.

 Successfully represented a Connecticut Board of Education in defense of a claim brought under the Individuals with Disabilities Education Act ("IDEA").
 The Parent sued our client, claiming that the Board was required to fund an extended day program at a private placement.
 The Board of Education prevailed at hearing, with the hearing officer finding that the District had provided a free appropriate public education for the student, and the student did not require placement in an extended day program at public expense.

 Your e-mail and any information in your e-mail to this individual are

 not protected by the attorney client privilege.
 Therefore your e-mail

 should not contain any confidential information and should be for